Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Structures of Dynamic Incentives

-We first simplify the set of effort profiles we must consider toward answering our main question.
-We argue it is without loss to assume that the agent follows a simple \emph{stopping strategy}.
-In general, the agent's information acquisition strategy can be arbitrary and quite complex.
-For example, the agent could wait for several periods before starting or randomize these decisions.
-Nevertheless, for the purposes of characterizing the \emph{maximum amount of effort} implementable by some contract, it is enough to assume that all effort is front-loaded.

-More precisely, call a \emph{stopping strategy} an information acquisition strategy whereby the agent chooses to (i) exert effort at every time $t \leq \stoptime$, conditional on no Poisson signal having yet arrived, and (ii) stop exerting effort once either the Poisson signal arrives or $\stoptime$ has passed.
-Abusing notation slightly, let $\stoptime$ denote a stopping time under a stopping strategy.
+The agent's information acquisition strategy can be arbitrary and complex in dynamic environments.
+But in our model, it is without loss of generality for the agent to front-load all effort and adopt a \emph{stopping strategy}---i.e., a strategy in which the agent simply decides \emph{when} to stop working in the absence of a Poisson signal arrival (exerting effort until then).

+More precisely, let $\sigma$ denote the (random) time of the first Poisson signal (with $\sigma=\infty$ if no such signal arrives).
+A stopping strategy with stopping time $\stoptime\leq T$ prescribes effort at any time period $t\leq\min\{\stoptime,\sigma\}$ and no effort thereafter: effort ceases after the first occurrence of a Poisson signal or $\{t=\stoptime\}$.
+Slightly abusing notation, we also use $\stoptime$ to represent the stopping strategy with a stopping time $\stoptime$.
+Let $\stoptime_{\rewardMenu}$ be the stopping strategy implemented under the menu $\rewardMenu$.\footnote{We break ties by maximizing the stopping time if there are multiple stopping strategies.}

-\begin{lemma}[Stopping Strategies are Without Loss] \,\\ Given any contract $\contract$ and any best response of the agent with maximum effort length $z_{\contract}$ conditional on not receiving any Poisson signal,\footnote{If the agent randomizes, we let $z_{\contract}$ denote the maximum effort length among all realizations. } there exists a stopping strategy~$\stoptime_{\contract}$ with $\stoptime_{\contract}\geq z_{\contract}$ that is also optimal for the agent. \end{lemma}
+\begin{lemma}[Stopping Strategies are Without Loss] \,\\ Given any menu of rewards $\rewardMenu$ and any best response of the agent with maximum effort length $Z_{\rewardMenu}$ conditional on not receiving any Poisson signal,\footnote{If the agent randomizes, we let $Z_{\rewardMenu}$ denote the maximum effort length among all realizations. } there exists a stopping strategy~$\stoptime_{\rewardMenu}$ with $\stoptime_{\rewardMenu}\geq Z_{\rewardMenu}$ that is also optimal for the agent. \end{lemma}

-The intuition for \cref{lem:agent_effort_response} is simple.
-An agent working earlier can pretend to have only worked later, but the converse is not necessarily true as previous reports cannot be undone.
-The proof follows from considering a modification where the agent exerts effort for the same amount of time but front-loads effort.
-While the gains from doing this depend on the contract, such a modification cannot hurt the agent who incurs the same cost but always adopts a strategy that ensures no less of a reward, and possibly even a larger one.

-Note that the maximum effort duration conditional on no Poisson signal arrival uniquely determines the information acquired by the agent.
-Moreover, whenever the agent works longer, the aggregated information acquired is Blackwell more informative.
-Thus, \cref{lem:agent_effort_response} implies that to characterize the maximum \emph{amount of information} the agent can be induced to acquire (and convey), it is enough to consider stopping strategies.